Microsoft/azure-docs.pt-pt/articles/iot-hub/iot-hub-csharp-csharp-file-upload.md

     ![Mostrar onde atualizar a propriedade de imagem para Copy to Output Directory](./media/iot-hub-csharp-csharp-file-upload/image-properties.png)

-1. No ficheiro **Program.cs,** adicione as seguintes declarações no topo do ficheiro:
+1. No ficheiro **.cs Programa,** adicione as seguintes declarações no topo do ficheiro:

     ```csharp
     using System.IO;